robertsdotpm/p2pd/docs/source/built/toxiproxy.rst

 add_slicer(n, v, ug)
 ^^^^^^^^^^^^^^^^^^^^^^^^
 When you call recv on sockets with TCP you may receive some or all of your data.
-Some people assume that recv corresponds to each send but in reality TCP is a stream-oriented protocol.
 The slicer takes received data and splits them up into multiple sends.
 Where n is the average byte no of a packet, v is the variation in bytes of an average packet, and ug is the microseconds to sends by.